 I let Percy continue because, although his movements looked odd and might scare an inexperienced instructor, I fully knew that his movements, which were generated by his appropriate chi kung exercise earlier, were safe and benefical.
 Had an inexperienced instructor stop Percy then, not only Percy would be denied the benefits, but much worse the sudden stopping could have distorted the energy currently flowing vigorously but beneficially, which in return would cause serious side-effects.

 Let us suppose Percy's movements were harmful.
 How did I know whether the chi movements were beneficial or harmful?
-I knew frrom various factors, such as the expression on his Percy's and the way as well as speed he moved.
+I knew from various factors, such as the expression on Percy and the way as well as the speed he moved.
 Then I would modify, change, or stop his chi movements or do whatever was appropriate for that particular situation.
 But I would not describe what I did in the book because the remedial actions were for that particular situation only.